 For years it has been said that we have a sick care system, not a health care system.
 That is because we place disproportionate emphasis on getting cured when we get sick, and far less on avoiding sickness in the first place through prevention.
 Increasingly though, prevention must have its day.
 But successful prevention efforts require more than lectures against smoking and bad diets.
 They will mean changes in the way we and our children live our daily lives: more exercise, more sidewalks, and more public transportation.
 Yet we have few good ideas in our society about how to bring about the kind of social change which is outside of the medical realm but has just as great an impact on our health as medical care.
 The best predictor or a long life is a long education, but health policy and education policy are only rarely joined or thought about together.

 Bioethics can hardly solve those problems by itself.
 But because of the unique way it brings ethical and policy issues together it has some special contributions to make.
 It asks questions and pursues solution in ways different from much policy analysis.
 It can touch our lives at their deepest points, when life and death issues must be confronted.
 It can no less touch us in our daily lives, working to keep us healthy in ethical ways, yet also knowing when the quest for health becomes disproportionate in comparison with other pressing national needs.
 Bioethics is about 50 years old.
 It still has much to learn and much to give.

-Daniel Callahan is co-founder and President Emeritus of The Hastings Center.
+Daniel Callahan (1930-2019) was the co-founder and President Emeritus of The Hastings Center.

 45% of our work is supported by individual donors like you.
 Support our work.